hjudgesac/UnifiedJoule/postboostercheck/postboostercheck.md

 3. Click on the **Joule** application, specify credentials of user in SAP Cloud Identity Services and click **Continue**.</br>
    ![postbooster](4-1.jpg)
 4. Confirm the Joule application is running and make a note of the URL of the application.
-This URL is required later to complete Joule setup for certain SAP applications like S/4HANA Cloud.
+This URL is required later to complete Joule setup for certain SAP applications like S/4HANA Cloud Public Edition.
    ![postbooster](4-2.jpg)
 5. Click **Connectivity -> Destinations** and confirm the destinations are successfully created.
 The destinations shown will vary based on the systems selected during the booster execution.
-See screenshot below for relevant destinations if the booster was executed for S/4HANA Public Cloud and SuccessFactors.</br>
+See screenshot below for relevant destinations if the booster was executed for S/4HANA Cloud Public Edition and SAP SuccessFactors.</br>
 ![create_wz](2.jpg)

 ## Create NavigationService Destination